-I obtained one long before the Glock 43 9mm came along and find the PPS an excellent shooter.
-The pistol is easily concealed, light, and reliable.
+I obtained one long before the GLOCK 43 9mm came along and find the PPS an excellent shooter.
+The pistol is easily concealed, light and reliable.

-While the width is 1 inch max, it is actually measured at the widest point of the slide, and the frame is slightly thinner.
+While the width is one-inch max, it is actually measured at the widest point of the slide, and the frame is slightly thinner.

 The pistol uses the proven Browning-type tilting-barrel, locked-breech lockup.
 Lockup is tight.
 There is very little loose motion in the slide and frame interface.

 The fixed sights feature a three-dot outline.
 The pistol is fieldstripped easily.
 There are two tabs in the frame that are pressed down to remove the slide.

 The barrel and recoil spring are easily pressed out of the slide.